p-ortmann/dyntapy/readme.md

 ```
 This will sort out dyntapy's dependencies using conda.
 Activate the environment.

-From within the same folder containing the `setup.py`, we now can install the package with
+From within the same folder containing the `setup.py` file, we now can install the package with
 ```shell
 python -m pip install -e .
 ```